2129. Polar angle of a point

 Algorithm analysis

-Let point P have cartesian coordinates (x, y) and polar coordinates (r, φ).
-Then the transformation formulas from the polar coordinate system to the cartesian one have the form:
+Let point P have Cartesian coordinates (x, y) and polar coordinates (r, φ).
+Then the formulas for converting from polar coordinates to Cartesian coordinates are as follows:

 scanf("%lf %lf",&a,&b);